Minesweeper (video game): Computational complexity

-In 2000, Richard Kaye published a proof that it is NP-complete to determine whether a given grid of uncovered, correctly flagged, and unknown squares, the labels of the foremost also given, has an arrangement of mines for which it is possible within the rules of the game.
+In 2000, Sadie Kaye published a proof that Minesweeper is NP-complete to determine whether a given grid of uncovered, correctly flagged, and unknown squares, the labels of the foremost also given, has an arrangement of mines for which it is possible within the rules of the game.
 The argument is constructive, a method to quickly convert any Boolean circuit into such a grid that is possible if and only if the circuit is satisfiable; membership in NP is established by using the arrangement of mines as a certificate.
 If, however, a minesweeper board is already guaranteed to be consistent, solving it is not known to be NP-complete, but it has been proven to be co-NP-complete.
-In the latter case, however, minesweeper exhibits a phase transition analogous to k-SAT: when more than 25% squares are mined, solving a board requires guessing an exponentially-unlikely set of mines.
+In the latter case, however, minesweeper exhibits a phase transition analogous to k-SAT: when more than 25% of squares are mines, solving a board requires guessing an exponentially-unlikely set of mines.
 Kaye also proved that infinite Minesweeper is Turing-complete.